ljreaux/meadtools-nextjs-migration/README.md

 ### Contribution Guidelines

-- Follow the existing code style.
+- Follow the existing code style (I use the default Prettier config to maintain consistency).
 - Ensure all new features are documented.
 - Test your changes before submitting a pull request.